Golden Globes Announce Hollywood Skeptical Nominations - ExBulletin

 Golden Globes Announce Hollywood Skeptical Nominations

-Hollywood Foreign Press Association to announce 79th Golden Globes nominations Monday morning

-NEW YORK – The Hollywood Foreign Press Association will announce the nominations for the 79th Golden Globes on Monday morning.
-But will Hollywood care?

-The press association, often ridiculed, even by its own hosts, has gone from punchline to outcast this year.
-After a Los Angeles Times article detailed some of the HFPA’s unethical behavior and revealed that its 87 voting members did not include a black journalist, the studios said they would boycott the Globes and more.
-100 PR films said their clients would not participate until the HFPA quickly implements deep and lasting change.
-Tom Cruise even returned his three Globes to the group’s headquarters.

-But after nine months of reform, reorganization, and many promises to do better, the HFPA is doing what it always has done this time of year: bringing journalists together in the early hours of the Beverly Hilton to announce their movie nominations. and on television.
-The announcement will appear on the Globes website starting at 9 a.m.
-EST.

-Critics say the Globes are not yet set to return to the limelight.
-Most of the film industry has this awards season kept the HFPA at bay, or ignored it altogether.
-The majority of studios, PR firms and top talent have not cooperated with the group, which this year removed its usual requirement to submit nominations.

-Monday morning, the nominees might not celebrate.
-Some may even say no thanks.

-But the Globes, even though NBC won’t air its annual show, refused to put the season on a full hiatus.
-The press association believes it has made the necessary reforms.
+The news organization claims that in the nine months that have passed since her 2021 broadcast, she has recovered.
 HFPA 2.0, said recently elected president Helen Hoehne.
-Since being engulfed in the backlash earlier this year, the group has added a diversity manager; reshuffled its board of directors; inducted 21 new members, including six black journalists; brings the NAACP into a five-year partnership; and updated its code of conduct.
+The group added a diversity manager; reshuffled its board of directors; inducted 21 new members, including six black journalists; brings the NAACP into a five-year partnership; and updated its code of conduct.

+It has been a year of change and reflection for the Hollywood Foreign Press Association, Hoehne said on Monday.

+This all came after a Los Angeles Times article detailed some of the HFPA’s unethical behavior and revealed that its 87 voting members did not include a black journalist.
+Studios have said they will boycott the Globes, and more than 100 PR films have said their clients will not participate until the HFPA quickly implements deep and lasting change.
+Tom Cruise returned his three Globes to the group’s headquarters.

+Longtime Globes broadcaster NBC has said it will not air 2022 because a change of this magnitude takes time and work.
+The Globes have always set a date for January 9 but have not given any details on what type of ceremony it would be.

-Much of the power of Globes has always resided in its animated telecast, consistently one of the most watched non-sports shows of the year, although ratings, like all awards shows, have fallen sharply. these last years.
-The Globes also normally serve as a useful promotional tool for many award hopefuls hitting theaters in December.
+Much of the power of Globes has always resided in its animated television broadcast, consistently one of the most-watched non-sports shows of the year.
+The Globes also serve as a promotional tool for many hopeful awards hitting theaters in December.
+But this year, few expect to see commercials and TV commercials trumpeting a movie’s Golden Globe nominations.

-Longtime Globes broadcaster NBC said in May it would not air 2022 Globes because a change of this magnitude takes time and work.

-The Globes have nevertheless set a date of January 9 to designate the winners.
-The HFPA did not give any details on what type of ceremony it would be.

 Sources